 Understand rules and procedures for individual course registration.

 All students who are degree candidates and currently registered, except graduating seniors, are eligible to participate in registration for the next immediate semester.
 Each term students are assigned a registration eligiblility time based on the number of credit hours students have completed.
 Special student populations (athletes, honors, and DRES) go first, followed by seniors and graduate students.
-It is the student's responsibility to consult the Office of Admissions and Records in a timely fashion to determine registration eligiblility time.
+It is the student's responsibility to consult the Office of the Registrar in a timely fashion to determine registration eligiblility time.
 It is to the student's advantage to register as soon after registration eligiblility time as possible since that provides the best opportunity to enroll in courses that the student wants for the next semester.

 In preparing for registration, students should plan their course program carefully, noting that students are expted to enroll for no fewer than 12 credit hours and no more than 18 credit hours.
 Identification of alternate courses is an important part of planning, in the event that your first-choice courses are not available.